itzmeanjan/ette/README.md

 ### Restore data from snapshot ⬅️

-Once you've snapshotted binary encoded data file, you can attempt to restore from this & rebuild whole data store, with out syncing whole chain data.
+Once you've snapshotted binary encoded data file, you can attempt to restore from this & rebuild whole data store, with out syncing whole chain data. `EtteMode` = 5, attempts to do 👇.

 ![restoring-from-snapshot](./sc/restoring-from-snapshot.png)